Maggie-XShen/smc-in-a-box/README.md

 - N: Total number of servers.
 - T: Number of malicious servers.
 - N_secrets: Length of the client's input vector.
-- M: Number of rows in the extended witness for the Ligero ZK proof (Ligero parameter)
+- M: Number of rows in the extended witness for the Ligero ZK proof (Ligero parameter).
-- N_open: Number of opened columns in the encoded extended witness (Ligero parameter)
+- N_open: Number of opened columns in the encoded extended witness (Ligero parameter).
-- Q: Field modulus (Ligero parameter)
+- Q: Field modulus (Ligero parameter).

 Server Config Example
 ```